cresset-template/cresset/README.md

    Add configurations that should not be shared via source control there.
    For example, volume-mount pairs specific to each host machine.

+6. If Cresset is being placed within a pre-existing project's subdirectory, change the `volume` pairing from `.:${PROJECT_ROOT}` to `..:${PROJECT_ROOT}`.
+   All commands in Cresset assume that they are being run at the root of a project but this can be changed easily.

 ### Explanation of services

 Different Docker Compose services are organized to serve different needs.